 - Immigration matters.

-- On duties assigned by the Host University.
+- On duties assigned by the host university.

 III.
 NON- ACADEMIC REGULATIONS

-- Must not engage in political activities.
+- Not engage in political and criminal activities.

-- Must not perform immoral acts.
+- Not perform immoral acts.

 IV.
 ADMINISTRATIVE AND FINANCIAL REGULATIONS